 Fingertip Pulse Oximeter is a light and portable pulse oximeter that is used on the fingers to get the readings.
 It is a non-invasive method to measure oxygen saturation (SPO2) in the arterial blood, heart rate, and perfusion index (based on the model).
-It is generally used alongside with oxygen concentrator or oxygen cylinder.
+It is generally used alongside a high flow machine, oxygen concentrator, or oxygen cylinder.
+Here we will talk about the working principle and the method of using the fingertip pulse oximeter.
+Along with that, we will also talk about the limitations, price, and contact details for you to purchase a good pulse oximeter in the local market of Nepal.

 Fingertip Pulse Oximeter Readings